Just because most of our gardens are asleep in winter doesn’t mean we don’t love a good garden-centric gift in our Christmas stockings, right?

 In fact, these are the types of pint-sized presents that get us excited for longer days, warmer nights, and dirt under our nails again.

 I also think they make a sweet thank-you gift when you just want to send a small token of appreciation, long after the holidays have passed—perhaps for the neighbor who always shares her extra lemons and lets you take cuttings from her garden, or the friend who always drops off homemade pickles and canned tomatoes at your door because she’s awesome.

-And if you’re looking for just the right gift to put under a tree, be sure to check out my updated gift guides for 36 Genius Gifts for Gardeners They’ll Really Dig, 17 Awesome Adventure Gifts for the Outdoor Lover, and 19 Unique Non-Cheesy Gifts for National Park Lovers.
+And if you’re looking for just the right gift to put under a tree (or for any occasion), be sure to check out my updated gift guides for 36 Genius Gifts for Gardeners They’ll Really Dig, 17 Awesome Adventure Gifts for the Outdoor Lover, and 19 Unique Non-Cheesy Gifts for National Park Lovers.

 Disclosure: All products on this page are independently selected.
 If you buy from one of my links, I may earn a commission.

 The best stocking stuffers and budget gifts for gardeners, plant lovers, and urban farmers

 1. Pollinator Push Gardens: Stuff a few of these pollinator “push ups” in your favorite people’s stockings for a fun surprise.

 These cute and convenient tubes include three different wildflower seed blends (for bees, butterflies, and hummingbirds), each of them enough to plant a square-foot garden patch.